Urizen: Appearances

 The character Urizen is first directly mentioned in Blake's "A Song of Liberty" (1793) where he is first described in his dispute with Orc.
 He is described as a "starry king".
 In To Nobodaddy, he is given the title "Father of Jealousy" and he is an enslaver.
 In America a Prophecy, he is the evil God who rules during the Enlightenment.
 The work also describes how Urizen created the world.
 This was followed by the Songs of Experience (1794) where he appears as the creator of the Tyger and in many of the poems: "Earth's Answer", "The Tyger", "The Human Abstract" and "A Divine Image".
 He is mentioned later that year in Europe a Prophecy and it is in the work that Urizen is freed from his bounds and he opens the Book of Brass in response to the American revolution.

-In the Book of Urizen, Urizen is an eternal self focused being that creates itself out of eternity, and, it is only Urizen, the representation of abstractions and is an abstraction of the human self that exists in the beginning.
+In the Book of Urizen, Urizen is an eternal self-focused being that creates itself out of eternity, and, it is only Urizen, the representation of abstractions and an abstraction of the human self, that exists in the beginning.
 Eventually, he creates the rest of creation but is tormented from the rest of the Eternal essence.
 Urizen is seen as the essence of the eternal priest and is opposed by Los, the eternal prophet.
 Parts of the story were later revised in The Book of Los and The Book of Ahania: The Book of Ahania describes Urizen's relationship with his son Fuzon, and the Book of Los (1795) describes Urizen's creations from Los's viewpoint.
 The Song of Los (1795) describes how Urizen's laws are given to humanity and their destructive effects.
 The work ends with Orc's appearance and Urizen weeping.

 Urizen appears within Blake's illustrations of Job as an image of Apollo.
 He and his realm are described in Blake's Milton a Poem, and he is said to have a throne of silver/love.
 His realm included his children and was surrounded by justice and eternal science.
 The work also describes Urizen's Satanic fall.
 The Urizen of Milton is in the form of reason, and it is he that Milton follows.
 He appears again in the image "Milton's Dream" as illustrated for Il Penseroso.
 In the image, Urizen is with images of despair and is interfering with the image of the true God.

 In Vala, or The Four Zoas, Urizen was said to have been born as the son of Albion and Vala, and is the fourth son.
 He was made the leader of Heaven's host and commanded the material sun.
 The work also describes his fall.
 Urizen appears in Jerusalem The Emanation of the Giant Albion in a form similar to the previous works.
 Urizen is the organiser of the universe while Los is the forger.
 He creates Natural Religion, and, in his returned form after Albion awakes, he is a farmer.